skysqlinc/skysql-docs/docs/Data loading, Migration/Migrating your existing Production DB.md

 - [Instance size](<../Reference Guide/Instance Size Choices.md>)
 - Storage requirements
 - Desired server version
-2. An existing source database.
+2. An existing source database with the IP added to your SkySQL allowlist.

 # Assisted Migration to SkySQL